How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 The Centers for Disease Control published a study of reports of oil rig deaths based on data from the Bureau of Labor Statistics.
 The research study looked at deaths during decades of the oil boom.
 According to the CDC, there were 1,189 deaths during that period.
 However, the total number of deaths can be misleading because the death rate decreased during this period.
 During this time, the number of oil field rigs and personnel doubled, so more employees worked in the fields and were at risk of death.

 Research has found that transportation accidents are the leading cause of death in oil fields.
-Workers can be fatally injured while travelling to and from the oil field, and truck drivers can also be seriously injured in accidents.
-This study found that contact with objects was the leading cause of death in actual oil field work.
+Workers can be fatally injured while traveling to and from the oil field, and truck drivers can also be seriously injured in accidents.
+This study found that contact with objects was the leading cause of death in oil field work.
 This includes being caught between accidents.
 In recent years, technological and safety improvements have reduced the rate of these accidents.
 Even one death, though, is too many.

-Increased production still means increased mortality
+Increased production still means increased mortality.

 While the decline in mortality rates is a welcome development, more workers are still dying because of increased productivity.
 Additionally, many have questioned the reliability of the reported statistics.
 Fatalities in oil fields and offshore platforms go unreported.
 Part of the blame may fall at the feet of federal agencies, whose reporting standards do not capture all oil industry deaths.
 Therefore, the image of better security may be more of an illusion than reality.